thruthesky/fireflutter/doc/POST.md

     );
 ```

-You can actullay rebuild the whole buttons by providing new widget instead of the `PostViewButtons`.
+You can actully rebuild the whole buttons by providing new widget instead of the `PostViewButtons`.

 ## List of viewer on each post